Arka161/Docker-Tutorial/README.md

 - `Docker Compose`: It us used for maintaining and running multi-container Docker applications.
 We use YAML (mark-up) to dictate the format, dependencies and other nuances of a project.
 It can aid in building and scaling containers.
 - `Docker Volume`: We can store and manage separate volumes of code, that avoid deletion when the container is stopped.

+### Glossary:

+- `Docker Daemon`: The background service running on the host that manages building, running and distributing Docker containers.
+The daemon is the process that runs in the operating system which clients talk to.
+- `Docker Client`: The command line tool that allows the user to interact with the daemon.
+More generally, there can be other forms of clients too - such as Kitematic which provide a GUI to the users.
+- `Docker Hub`: A registry of Docker images.
+You can think of the registry as a directory of all available Docker images.
+If required, one can host their own Docker registries and can use them for pulling images.

 ## References:

 1. https://runnable.com/docker/python/docker-compose-with-flask-apps